kpuka/SIMAH/_resources/07 Survey Desgin2.md

 Key improvements:
 -   Reduce complexity - question stem and response options should match
--   Provide balanced scales – categories should be relatively equal distance apart
+-   Provide balanced scales - categories should be relatively equal distance apart
--   Avoid having too many response options – may become difficult to differentiate
+-   Avoid having too many response options because it may become difficult to identify differentiate
--   State both the positive and negative side in question stem; for unipolar scales use “if at all”
+-   State both the positive and negative side in question stem; for unipolar scales use 'if at all'
 -   Do not include or minimize salience of elements not important for respondents

 <br>